JasonLocklin/Dissertation/VWM/Methods.md

 particular location (Figure [fig:Ch1-task]).

 TODO: Figure [fig:Ch1-task] goes about here.
-Figure depicts both VWM and COVAT tasks diagramatically.
+Figure depicts both VWM and COVAT tasks diagrammatically.
 Task makes clear that there may be 1, 2 or 3 targets on the VWM task.

 #### Covert Orienting of Attention Task